-A bicycle contains a number of moving parts that need to be continuously reviewed in order for them to maintain their function and ensure that the service life is as long as possible.
-In this article, we were going to focus on the pedals and tell you more about how to lubricate them.
+A bicycle contains several moving parts that need regular checking to maintain their function and ensure that the service life is as long as possible.
+In this article, we will focus on bicycle pedals and tell you about how to lubricate them.

-As mentioned in the introduction, a cycle consists of a series of components that need love at regular intervals.
-Otherwise, they simply risk losing their original functionality, while the service life can be shortened.
+As mentioned in the introduction, a bicycle consists of a series of components that need love at regular intervals.
+Otherwise, they risk losing their original functionality.

-Now that you have a better idea of why it is so important to lubricate the pedals, we thought we would tell you more about how to do this successfully on your bike:
+Now that you have a better idea of why it is so necessary to lubricate the pedals, we thought we would tell you more about how to do this successfully on your bike:

 First and foremost, of course, is to remove the pedals from the crank arms.
 Something you do by turning the left pedal clockwise and the right pedal counterclockwise.

-2. Check that all screws and nuts are tightened
+2. Check that all screws and nuts are hard secured.

-Once you have unscrewed the pedals, you can take the opportunity to check that all screws and threads are properly seated.
-This especially applies to you who have SPD pedals.
-This applies partly to the screws that handle the release mechanism and those that hold the pedal body together, but also the nuts that hold the body and the shaft together.
+Once you have unscrewed the pedals, you can take the opportunity to check that all screws and threads on your bike are secured well.
+This especially applies to you who have SPD pedals and applies partly to the screws that handle the release mechanism and those that hold the pedal body together.
+But also the nuts that hold the body and the shaft together.

 After you have ensured that everything fits properly, it is time to lubricate the threads with grease.
-Make sure that the grease gets in every corner and is allowed to reach completely.
+Make sure that it gets in every corner and is allowed to reach completion.

-The final step is to attach the pedals to the crank arms again and voila - you have now lubricated the pedals.
-It's not harder than that!
+The final step is to attach the pedals to the crank arms and voilá - you have now lubricated the pedals.
+It's not more complicated than that!
 This process will not take you longer than one hour to do and will make your pedals feel like new again.
-Do this once a year and your pedals will thank you with higher speed and better traction while biking.
+Do this once a year, and your pedals will thank you by providing higher speed and better traction while biking.